 Instead, boaters often find access to good fishing on the lower tidewater near Kernville just inland from the main coastal highway.

 Additional launches not far upstream from there along Highway 229.
 Trollers will often pull herring or spinners through the wider sections, while bait and bobber fishing is popular in the narrower upper tidewater.

-Good numbers of fall chinook will enter the free-flowing river (near Strom Park) when rains give the Siletz a good lift, often in October.
-The best river angling will be in the lower areas
+Good numbers of fall Chinook will enter the free-flowing river (near Strom Park) when rains give the Siletz a good lift, often in October.
+The best river angling will be in the lower reaches.

 Best River Levels

-Note: The Siletz River also has very good fishing for summer and winter steelhead that overlaps the chinook run.
+Note: The Siletz River also has very good fishing for summer and winter steelhead that overlap the Chinook salmon runs.